-Table G-1.
-Number of Marginal Exceedances
+Table G-L Number of Marginal Exceedances Tumber or i fai gillai Execcuances

 A marginal exceedance is defined as beyond the LCS-CL but still within the marginal exceedance limits (set at 4 standard deviations around the mean).
 This outside boundary prevents a grossly out-of-control LCS from passing.